Image

 In this video Tossin and some of her collaborators, including the director of photography Jeremy Glaholt, discuss the production of the flutes, the composition of the score, and approaches to the film’s cinematography.
 These 3D scanned and playable replica instruments were created by anthropologist/archaeologist Jared Katz, the Mayer Post-Doctoral Curatorial Fellow for Pre-Columbian Art at the Denver Art Museum.

-Main Image: Clarissa Tossin working in residence in the Theater on principal photography for Mojo’q che b’ixan ri ixkanulab’ September 28, 2021.
+Main Image: Clarissa Tossin working in residence in the theater on principal photography for Mojo’q che b’ixan ri ixkanulab’ September 28, 2021.
 Courtesy the artist.
 Photo: Michael Valiquette / EMPAC.

 Media